 Embark on a journey 14 billion years in the making…

-Our Dark Sky Stargazing Tours delight your senses in Dark-Sky Parks, Reserves and Sanctuaries typically placed in a remote locations with few (if any) nearby threats to the quality of its dark night skies.
+Our Dark Sky Stargazing in Auckland will delight your senses in Dark-Sky Parks, Reserves and Sanctuaries typically placed in a remote locations with few (if any) nearby threats to the quality of its dark night skies.

 In the darkest depths of the night we will enlighten your deep space odyssey through our 8” Newtonian telescope.
-Ideal for astrophotography and visual viewing of deep sky objects such as galaxies and nebulae during our Dark Sky Stargazing Tours.
+Ideal for astrophotography and visual viewing of deep sky objects such as galaxies and nebulae during our Dark Sky Stargazing.

 Dark Sky Stargazing Tours